 You could then use average opportunity sizes to calculate the forecasted value of any given opportunity, using a table like this:

 CRM: CRM software combines the storage and retrieval power of a database with dedicated sales tools that help reps close deals.
 These features may include lead tracking, funnel analytics, call sequences, and reporting features.
+You’ll need to choose a CRM based on the size and nature of your business.
+There’s a lot you can do to make the most of your CRM.

 Project management tools with resource allocation: Follow-through is the most important part of your sales cycle, and is the only way to build strong customer relationships.
 Project management tools help your team stay on task and ensure that the team has the resources to complete the project.
+Project management tools allow you to cut out much of the manual work of tracking what’s been done and when.
+They can also allow better integration with other teams, who may well be using the same tools.

 - Sales forecasting is an educated guess about future sales revenue that uses historical data and common sense to project monthly, quarterly, and yearly sales totals for a business.